ODIM-Project/ODIM/README.md

 ## Adding a server into the resource inventory

-To add a server, perform HTTP `POST` on the following URI with the request payload having details such as:
+To add a server, perform HTTP `POST` on the following URI with the request payload having the following details:

 -   The BMC address \(IP address or hostname\)